utildex/utildex-app/CONTRIBUTING.md

 This file defines how the app "sees" your tool.
 *   **id**: Must be unique and kebab-case.
 *   **metadata**: Name, description, icon, categories, tags, color.
+  *   **Description ending (required):** End every description with the local equivalent of: `No data leaves your device.
+Works fully offline; feel free to disconnect.`
+  *   Keep this privacy/offline guarantee explicit in each supported language.
 *   **types**: Input traits and output format.
 *   **widget**: Configuration for the dashboard grid.
 *   **cost**: One of `low`, `medium`, `high`.